Wall-Go/WallGoMatrix/README.md

 ## About this project

-**WallGo** is an open source code for the computation of the bubble wall velocity and bubble wall width in first-order cosmological phase transitions.
+[**WallGo**](https://github.com/Wall-Go) is an open source code for the computation of the bubble wall velocity and bubble wall width in first-order cosmological phase transitions.
+There is a main Python package together with two subsidiary software packages.

-The main WallGo Python package determines the wall velocity and width by solving the scalar field(s) equation of motion, the Boltzmann equations and energy-momentum conservation for the fluid velocity and temperature.
+- [**WallGo**](https://github.com/Wall-Go/WallGo) is the name of the main Python package.
+This determines the wall velocity and width by solving the scalar field(s) equation of motion, the Boltzmann equations and energy-momentum conservation for the fluid velocity and temperature.

-**WallGo** is accompanied by two subsidiary software packages:
-- **WallGoMatrix** computes the relevant matrix elements for the out-of-equilibrium particles, and is written in Mathematica.
+- [**WallGoMatrix**](https://github.com/Wall-Go/WallGoMatrix) computes the relevant matrix elements for the out-of-equilibrium particles, and is written in Mathematica.
 It builds on existing Mathematica packages DRalgo and GroupMath.
-- **WallGoCollision** performs the higher-dimensional integrals to obtain the collision terms in the Boltzmann equations, and is written in C++.
+- [**WallGoCollision**](https://github.com/Wall-Go/WallGoCollision) performs the higher-dimensional integrals to obtain the collision terms in the Boltzmann equations, and is written in C++.
 It also has Python bindings so that it can be called directly from Python, but still benefits from the speedup from compiled C++ code.